TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 * Practice changing the argument to input function in class. (ex.
 How would you have the computer ask what month the students were born in?)
 * Python 3 is strongly typed.  'input' returns a string.
-* Demonstate by typing in the following:
+* Demonstrate by typing in the following:

 ```python
 n = input()